 Practical guidance booklets

-In support of the School food: top marks programme the Agency has published School food: the essential guide which contains a series of practical guidance booklets designed to help schools improve pupils’ nutrition and implement healthier eating and drinking practices.
+In support of the School food: top marks programme (see section below) the Public Health Agency has published School food: the essential guide which contains a series of practical guidance booklets designed to help schools improve pupils’ nutrition and implement healthier eating and drinking practices.

 Individual booklets in the series are available here: